Full engagement workflow for white-label CAM audit partners

 Step 2.2: Typical turnaround from client

-Plan for 5 to 10 business days from document request to complete return.
-Most clients can locate the lease and amendments quickly but struggle to find the expense ledger or the itemized cost detail from the landlord.
+Plan for 5 to 10 business days from request to full return.
+Most clients find the lease and amendments fast.
+They struggle to find the expense ledger or the itemized cost detail from the landlord.

-Set a midpoint check-in at day 5 to identify any missing items.
-The most common missing documents in order of frequency:
+Set a check-in at day 5 to spot missing items.
+The most common missing documents, in order:

-- Itemized CAM expense ledger (landlord often did not provide one with the reconciliation statement)
+- The itemized CAM expense ledger (the landlord often did not send one with the statement)

-- Prior-year reconciliation statements (clients frequently retain only the most recent)
+- Prior-year reconciliation statements (clients often keep only the most recent)

-- Lease amendments executed after the original signing (particularly renewal amendments that modify CAM definitions)
+- Lease amendments signed after the original lease (renewal amendments often change CAM terms)

 Step 2.3: Handling incomplete document submissions

-When documents arrive incomplete, categorize the missing items by their impact on detection:
+When documents arrive incomplete, sort the missing items by how much they affect detection.

-- Missing expense ledger: blocks management fee overcharge and controllable expense cap checks.
-Request from the landlord directly, citing the audit rights clause.
-Most NNN leases require the landlord to provide supporting documentation within 30 days of an audit request.
+- Missing expense ledger: blocks the management fee overcharge and controllable cap checks.
+Request it from the landlord, citing the audit rights clause.
+Most NNN leases require the landlord to provide backup within 30 days of an audit request.

-- Missing amendments: proceed with caution.
-Flag all math-based findings as "subject to amendment review" until the full amendment stack is confirmed.
+- Missing amendments: go slow.
+Flag all math-based findings as "subject to amendment review" until you confirm the full amendment stack.

-- Missing itemized line items: the detection engine can still run on summary-level data but classification-based rules (excluded service charges, landlord overhead) will have lower confidence scores.
-Flag these findings accordingly in the client report.
+- Missing itemized line items: the engine can still run on summary data.
+But classification rules (excluded service charges, landlord overhead) get lower confidence scores.
+Flag these findings in the report.

 Low impact:

-- Missing payment history: affects only the true-up verification rule.
-Request it separately but do not hold the full engagement pending this document.
+- Missing payment history: this affects only the true-up verification rule.
+The true-up reconciles estimated payments against actual costs.
+Request it on its own, but do not hold the whole engagement for it.

-Never upload a partial document set and treat the output as complete.
-If critical documents are missing, note the gap in the engagement file and communicate the limitation to the client before delivery.
+Never upload a partial document set and treat the output as final.
+If key documents are missing, note the gap in the file.
+Tell the client about the limit before delivery.

 Phase 3: Upload and detection